miker704/Strife/patches.md

     - Added Animations for Enter and exiting Invite To Server Modal.
     - Added Loud Speaker Icon for Invite to Server Modal.
     - Added direct pass through for channel id to get the proper channel to appear in Invite to Server Modal.
+    - Restyled Explore Servers Page.
+    - Switched to SCSS Vars in Explore Servers Page.
+    - Added "Try search for them" footer at the bottom of the explore servers page.

 ## Backend Changes